Our Notion Course Supercharge your Productivity is currently closed for enrollment, but sign up here to be notified when we re-open.

 Once you’ve defined your PARA categories, they will follow you around your various digital workspace.
 You’ll create them for:

-(Or you can do this all in Notion 😉)
+(Or you can do this using the Notion app ?)

 Now, of course these intra-app updates won’t happen automatically, but having a centralized taxonomy will go a LONG WAY in saving you those 20 days.